SemanticMediaWiki/Mermaid/README.md

 ## Installation and configuration

-See the information on [intalling and configuring] this extension.
+See the information on [installing and configuring] this extension.

 ## Usage